cha87de/clouds-exercises/ex-6/lesson-swarm.md

 ## Task: Start a test service

 For testing purposes we will now start three instances of the Ghost blog software on our Swarm cluster.
-Therefore create the service with 3 replicas:
+Note: `docker service ...` commands can only be executed on the swarm manager, in our case dockernode1.
+Create the service with 3 replicas:

 ```
 docker service create --replicas 3 --name ghost-blog\
   --publish 80:2368 ghost
 ```

 Validate that the service is booting with `docker service ls`, where the counter in column "REPLICAS" will go from 0/3 to 3/3 eventually.